 Which is itself brought up as a plot point when Visser One figures out that the Animorphs are human because of this.
 It's probably safe to say that this trope was deconstructed.

-In one of Michael Moorcock's Elric stories, not known for their kind treatment of, well, anyone, up to and including the human race, there is a subversion where, after a humble sailor and a central character have been killed, Elric carves a memorial to the latter, and the story then comments on how there are no memorials made for the former (I think this was in "The Jade Man's Eyes").
+The trope is discussed in one of Michael Moorcock's grim stories of TheElricSaga.
+After a humble sailor and a central character have been killed, Elric carves a memorial to the latter, and the story then comments on how there are no memorials made for the former (I think this was in "The Jade Man's Eyes").

 Nnedi Okorafor's Who Fears Death.
 The heroine refuses to kill the villain when she has him at her mercy, despite the fact that he has been leading a genocide for some time now and plans to continue to do so (she claims to oppose killing when faced with this choice).
-She shows no remorse when she kills and/or blinds large numbers of random nameless people, though.
+Compare to when she shows no remorse when she kills and/or blinds large numbers of random nameless people.

-Averted in Percy Jackson and the Olympians.
-Percy kills countless monsters, (and it's not exactly killing because the monsters can reform) but when a demigod apart of Kronos' army is fighting he will do whatever he can not to kill the demigod.
-Although he doesn't appear to mind killing enemy human mercenaries.
+In Percy Jackson and the Olympians, Percy kills countless monsters, (granted, it's not exactly killing because the monsters can reform) and he doesn't appear to mind killing enemy human mercenaries. but when a demigod apart of Kronos' army is fighting he will do whatever he can not to kill the demigod.

 R. A. Salvatore's Demon Wars Saga largely follows this trope with regards to goblins, giants, and powries (evil dwarves), with one interesting exception: in Transcendance, the heroine Brynn and her elvish escort come across a band of goblins deep in the wilderness, away from any human settlement.
 The Elf almost casually slaughters the goblin group, but Brynn objects, claiming that the goblins have done no wrong and do not deserve to be murdered.
 The Elf's response is rather disturbing (he holds Goblins collectively responsible for atrocities committed by their race in the past), and the whole thing ends up never getting mentioned again in the series.